abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 # rxjs-idsets <!-- omit in toc -->

-If you like to work with [Typescript](), [RxJS](https://rxjs.dev/) and whished you could observe changes to `Set` or `Map` like objects or classes, this library might be worth a look for you.
+If you like to work with [Typescript](), [RxJS](https://rxjs.dev/) and whished you could observe changes to `Set` or `Map` like objects or classes, this library might be for you because that is exactly what it does.

+## Set operations
+It also provides 'live' union, intersection and difference set operations.
+I.e. if a source set of a set operation changes, the result of that set operation is updated automatically.

+## Opinionated?
+It requires values that implement an `IdObject` interface (which is simply an object with an `id` property, see the [introduction](#introduction) for more details).

+It encourages the use of immutable objects as it only detects updates of existing values if the new value is a different object (the `id` is the same, but for the IdObject `newIdValue !== existingIdValue` is true).

-It is more or less opinionated in that you need to work with values that implement an `IdObject` interface (see the [introduction](#introduction) for more details), and only updates existing values with the same `id` if they are different objects (`newIdValue !== existingIdValue`) but otherwise provides all the functionality (and more) from Typescript Sets and RxJS Observables to keep you informed of changes.
+Otherwise it provides all the functionality (and more) from Typescript Sets and adds several RxJS Observables to keep you informed of changes.

+## Dependencies
+Apart from Typescripts `tslib` there are no external dependencies.

 # Table of contents <!-- omit in toc -->